 Entrainment takes an integral approach to understand the emergence of humanity and human systems.
-Our approach to service delivery reflects a worldview that is salutogenic and people-centered.
-It is work that has heart and meaning and is guided by two ethical principles and two standards of behavior:
+Consequently, our approach to service delivery reflects a worldview that is salutogenic, open-ended, and people-centered.
+We work towards catalyzing health guided by two ethical principles and two standards of behavior:

 Self-determination - each system (individual, group, or organization) is responsible for its own existence and directs that existence by its decisions and actions.

 Community responsibility - the people in a community, not its institutional surrogates, are accountable for

 nurturing and protecting those in its midst as part of the social contract between a society/group/organization and its members/inhabitants